Senior Vice President, Chief Legal Officer & Secretary, JOANN Stores

 President and General Counsel, Cuyahoga Land Bank

-Gus Frangos graduated with honors from CSU Law School in 1982.
-He served as an Associate Attorney at the firm of Ulmer and Berne starting in 1982 until he was elected to Cleveland City Council in 1986, representing Cleveland’s Ward 13.
+Gus Frangos graduated with honors from CSU College of Law in 1982.
+He served as an Associate Attorney at the firm of Ulmer and Berne starting in 1982, until elected to Cleveland City Council in 1986 where he represented Cleveland’s Ward 13.
 In 1993, he was appointed a Magistrate in the Cleveland Municipal Court and served until 1997.
 Thereafter, he continued his private practice to the present date.
-Gus crafted state legislation in 2005 beginning with HB 294, which streamlined and reformed tax foreclosure of vacant and abandoned properties.
-He later crafted legislation in 2009 creating County Land Banks.
+Gus crafted state legislation in 2005, beginning with HB 294, which streamlined and reformed tax foreclosure of vacant and abandoned properties.
+He later crafted legislation in 2009, creating County Land Banks.
 There are now 65 Ohio County Land Banks as a result of Gus’ legislative work.
 He has served as the Cuyahoga Land Bank’s President since its inception in 2009.
-He is considered an expert in the field of land banking, with his land banking legislation in Ohio being considered the national model.
+He is considered an expert in the field of land banking and his Ohio land banking legislation is considered to be a national model.

 Shareholder, Kastner Westman & Wilkins, LLC.

 Tom Green is a Shareholder of Akron boutique labor and employment law firm Kastner Westman & Wilkins.
-The Ohio State Bar Association Certified Specialist in Labor and Employment Law represents a range of clients in comprehensive workplace law matters from locally owned small businesses to large, multi-state employers.
+An Ohio State Bar Association Certified Specialist in Labor and Employment Law, he represents a range of clients in comprehensive workplace law matters from locally owned small businesses to large, multi-state employers.
 Tom grew up in McDonald, a small, Northeast Ohio steel mill town and began his graduate career as a U.S. Postal Service letter carrier before pursuing a career in law as a non-traditional student.
-The first-generation lawyer (and likewise, college graduate) regularly gives back to his law school, at which he met his wife, Manju Gupta (JD ’03, MBA ’03), by serving on the Board of Visitors, as a 1L Student Mentor, as a Dean’s Leadership Fellow Coach, and other roles where he can make a positive impact on the career paths of law students and new lawyers.
-Outside of the law school, he’s served in multiple community leadership positions, including as the Chair of the Board of Directors and other positions with the Conservancy for Cuyahoga Valley National Park, an organization with which he’s volunteered for many years.
+The first-generation lawyer (and college graduate) regularly gives back to his law school, at which he met his wife, Manju Gupta (JD ’03, MBA ’03).
+Tom serves on the Board of Visitors, as a 1L Student Mentor, as a Dean’s Leadership Fellow Coach, and in other roles where he can make a positive impact on the career paths of law students and new lawyers.
+Outside of the law school, he’s served in multiple community leadership positions, including as the Chair of the Board of Directors at the Conservancy for Cuyahoga Valley National Park, an organization with which he’s volunteered for many years.

 United States District Judge, Northern District of Illinois